convect-ai/mlp-examples/docs/docs/sections/scale_out.en.md

                 limits:
                   nvidia.com/gpu: 1
 ```
-This is going to spwan up 1 master and 1 worker both having 1 gpu for the training job.
+This is going to spawn up 1 master and 1 worker both having 1 gpu for the training job.

 Then submit the job via command line.
 ```sh